-Seventh Generation has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.
+Seventh Generation has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 Below is a screenshot of Seventh Generation’s official animal testing statement:

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, Seventh Generation has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Seventh Generation has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

-However, it should be noted that Seventh Generation does not claim their products to be “Vegan Certified” in which their plant-based ingredients may have been grown with animal-based fertilizers.
+However, it should be noted that Seventh Generation does not claim their products are “Vegan Certified,” in which their plant-based ingredients may have been grown with animal-based fertilizers.

 The following is a screenshot of what’s currently stated on Seventh Generation’s official website about its vegan products: